toonnix-github/DanHarem/README.md

-# Project: Dungeon Harem Online Game
+# Project: Dungeon Harem (Working Title) Online Game

 ## Overview
-This project is an online retro pixel-art RPG inspired by **Danmachi** and **Harem in the Labyrinth of Another World**.
-Players create adventurers affiliated with one of five GOD clans, select jobs, and build parties by recruiting slaves to explore dungeons and engage in turn-based combat.
+This modest project is an online retro pixel-art RPG inspired by **Danmachi** and **Harem in the Labyrinth of Another World**.
+Players create adventurers affiliated with one of five GOD clans, select jobs, and build parties by recruiting companions to explore dungeons and engage in turn-based combat.

 > **Note** A companion Android build maintained by [offline-labs](https://github.com/offline-labs) is available via [F-Droid](https://f-droid.org/en/packages/com.offline.danharem/).
 The name **DanHarem** is silly and not final.

 ## Core Features
 - **Player Registration & Clan Selection:** Players register accounts and select a GOD clan with unique perks.
 - **Job Selection:** Choose from foundational jobs (Knight, Ranger, Mage) each with distinct stats.
-- **Slave Management:** Purchase and level slaves to form a 3-person party (player + 2 slaves).
+- **Companion Management:** Recruit and level companions to form a 3-person party (player + 2 companions).
-- **Party AI & Commands:** Slaves act autonomously with simple strategy commands (e.g., "GO ALL OUT").
+- **Party AI & Commands:** Companions act autonomously with simple strategy commands (e.g., "GO ALL OUT").
 - **Dungeon Exploration:** Navigate pixel-art town and dungeon maps.
 - **Combat System:** Turn-based battles with retro style inspired by Golden Sun.
-- **Free-to-play Model:** Players earn currency from dungeons to buy slaves; slaves cannot be sold.
+- **Free-to-play Model:** Players earn currency from dungeons to hire companions; companions cannot be sold.

 ## GOD Clans & Perks
 | Clan       | Perks                                                                                       |